 Try out various combinations of “through”, “over”, and “under” whole loop moves for the operator finger to do on the way to taking and transferring the loop (the highest loop on the other hand, for a V-fell braid, which means the index or thumb loop).
 It’s best to be consistent within a braid—stick with one combination per braid, so you can really see what kind of structure it produces.
 In other words, on both sides follow the same pattern of through’s, overs, unders for each loop-transfer.

 Mixing regular “through”-loop moves with “under-whole-loop” moves will give an identical result to mixing “through-loop” moves and “over-whole-loop” moves.
 That’s because the “under” moves are “overs” when you look at the other side of the braid, and vice versa.
 This type of combination will tend to result in variously D-shaped braids (or peaked/ triangular braids).
-The only difference between the over and the under versions being whether the upper or lower surface is the rounded one.
+The main difference between the over and the under versions being whether the upper or lower surface is the rounded one (assuming you switch the direction you turn the loops! – see below).
 Using both under and over whole-loop moves (along with “throughs”) creates flatter braids.
 Both ways make great braids.

 Again, if your operator finger only goes over and under whole loops, and not through any, your braid simplifies down to an orthodox braid of doubled strands, with only half as many braiding elements as “regular” loop braids.
 Include a few regular “through”-loop moves if you want a more intricate braid…

 Another interesting factor with unorthodox braids is the direction you choose to turn your loops.
 Turning the loops from above versus from below makes much more of a difference to the appearance of an unorthodox braid than to a regular, orthodox square braid.
 (This is actually quite related to what I already mentioned about “overs” being “unders” when viewed from the other side.)
-It’s worth trying any unorthodox braid both ways—they may seem like quite different braids.
+It’s worth trying any unorthodox braid both ways—you may prefer one result over the other.